The Girl Who Stands Behind | Very Strong Shojo Thrills

 Famicom Detective Club: The Girl Who Stands Behind (Switch)

-Summary: The Girl Who Stands Behind excels with impressive Live2D animations, detailed character designs, and an engaging story.
-Its intuitive interface and strong voice acting elevate the experience, though minor issues with conversational clarity and pacing are present.
+The Girl Who Stands Behind excels with impressive Live2D animations, detailed character designs, and an engaging story.
+Strong voice acting and an intuitive interface support the investigative gameplay.

 1. Houston, F. (2024, August 1).
 Emio – The Smiling Man: The History of the Famicom Detective Club Games Explained.
 Game Rant.